+Dollars (\$).

-NOW, THEREFORE, WE, , as Principal, (hereinafter designated as the "Contractor"), and , as Surety, are held ar nd firmly bound unto the City of Carlsbad, in the sum of Dollars (\$), said sum being equal to one hundred percent (100%) of the paid to City or its certain attorney, its successors and assign made, we bind ourselves, our heirs, executors and adminis severally, firmly by these presents. ns; for which payment, well and truly to be
+said sum being equal to one hundred percent (100%) of the estimated amount of the Contract, to be paid to City or its certain attorney, its successors and assigns; for which payment, well and truly to be made, we bind ourselves, our heirs, executors and administrators, successors or assigns, jointly and severally, firmly by these presents.